-1. Help An Elderly Neighbour In Need
+1. Help an Elderly Neighbour in Need

 The days are short, damp and gloomy, and the cold means people don't hang about outside for too long.
-At times, many streets are ghostly, with few signs of life.
+At times the streets are ghostly, with few signs of life.

 Most of us have an old person living on our street, someone widowed or perhaps an old couple who aren't in the best of health.

-As we cosy up with our loved ones waiting for the big day, it's easy to forget that there are others living alone not a stone's throw from where we live.
+As we cosy up with our loved ones waiting for the big day, it's easy to forget that there are others living alone just a stone's throw from where we live.

-Ask if they need any shopping doing, invite them down for a sherry and a mince pie and make sure their heating is working properly.
+Ask if they need any shopping doing, invite them down for a sherry and a mince pie, and make sure their heating is working properly.

 2. Donate What You Don't Use

 Having a clear out is a charitable activity the whole family can get involved in, because everyone has something that's nearly new that they don't use anymore, or a present from last year that barely made it out of the box.

-3. Sweep A Step Or Two
+3. Sweep a Step or Two

-4. Help The Homeless
+4. Help the Homeless

-But regardless of how a person came to be on the street, Christmas is an extremely difficult time to be homeless, not just because of the cold but because of being isolated and alone during a time when it seems like the whole world is enjoying time with family, except you.
+But regardless of how a person came to be on the street, Christmas is an extremely difficult time to be homeless – not just because of the cold but because of being isolated and alone during a time when it seems like the whole world is enjoying time with family, except you.

 But if you don't have the time to do that, try and make a difference in another way, perhaps by donating some spare change to a homeless shelter charity box or by dropping a few coins in the hat/cup of a homeless person you see on the way to work.

 5. Keep An Eye On The Animals

-Abandoned, injured and vulnerable animals often take refuge in sheds or bushes at the bottom of a garden during the winter.
-So have a check a couple of times each week to make sure there isn't an animal suffering on your doorstep that you didn't know about.
+Abandoned, injured and vulnerable animals often take refuge in sheds or bushes at the bottom of a garden during wintertime, so have a check a couple of times each week to make sure there isn't an animal suffering on your doorstep that you didn't know about.